microsoft/migrate-java-ee-app-to-azure-training/03-setting-up-aks/README.md

 In order to access the Kubernetes cluster using `kubectl` you will need a Kube config file.

-> Note as the purpose of this training is migrating the JavaEE application to
+> :pushpin: Note as the purpose of this training is migrating the JavaEE
-> AKS and not Kubernetes administration we are using admin access to the AKS
+> application to AKS and not Kubernetes administration we are using admin access
-> cluster.
+> to the AKS cluster.
 For production environments we recommend
 > [configuring RBAC](https://docs.microsoft.com/en-us/azure/aks/azure-ad-rbac)
 > to limit access to your Kubernetes cluster based on roles.